katzer/cordova-plugin-local-notifications/README.md

 The documentation says that permissions are also revoked, but testing the hibernation behavior on an Android 15 emulator showed, that the app keeps the permission to post notifications.

 #### Notes
 - Android introduced this behavior in Android 11 and additionally backported this to Android 6 to 10 through the Google Play Store but only the permissions are revoked and not the pending notifications.
 Because permissions are only needed since Android 13, this does not affect this plugin.
-Since Android 12 notifications are also canceld besides revoking the permissions.
+Since Android 12 notifications are also canceled besides revoking the permissions.
 - You can manually test the hibernation behavior, see [App hibernation > Manually invoke hibernation behavior](https://developer.android.com/topic/performance/app-hibernation#manually-invoke).
 - To see a complete list, what counts as app usage and what not, see [App hibernation > App usage](https://developer.android.com/topic/performance/app-hibernation#app-usage).
 - 3 months are based on executing `adb shell device_config get permissions \ auto_revoke_unused_threshold_millis2` which will return `7776000000` milliseconds on an Android 15 Emulator which are nearly 3 months (~2.96 months).